TABLE OF CONTENTS

 Occupational therapists, information security analysts, statisticians, and nurse practitioners are also fast-growing jobs with about 30 percent job growth for them during the 2018 to 2028 time period.

-According to Leafly’s estimates, 2021 was a big year for cannabis’ across the country, not just the West Coast.
-In 2021, medical sales in Oklahoma tripled to $550 million.
+In 2022, medical sales in Oklahoma tripled to $550 million.
 The Sooner State created more than 13,000 full-time cannabis jobs.
 Pennsylvania’s medical dispensaries doubled their sales creating thousands of marijuana jobs.
 Ohio’s medical marijuana market grew at a 273 percent rate.

 Cannabis Job Search Tips